nfrisby/frags/docs/README.md

 ```

 The `FragLT e fr ~ 'Nil` constraint on `MkCons` ensures
-that the order of the factor in the linked list is canonical.
+that the order of the factors in the linked list is canonical.

 This implementation as a linked list is inefficient,
-but demonstrates the expressivity of the simple frag interface.
+but clearly demonstrates the expressivity of the simple frag interface.
 Other data structures for products can have usefully different layouts in memory.
 For example, <https://github.com/nfrisby/frags/issues/9> will investigate "flat" memory representations,
-such as the "short vector" used in one of my deprecated earlier iterations, <https://github.com/coxswain>.
+such as the "short vector" used in one of my deprecated earlier iterations, <https://github.com/nfrisby/coxswain>.

 ## Combinators
 [sec:motley-combinators]: #combinators